XaeroDegreaz/ts-spring-rest/README.md

 };
 ```

 `Handler` implementations also gain access to the `withIocContainerGetMethod` that can can be used with IOC containers such as [tsyringe](https://www.npmjs.com/package/tsyringe), or [typescriot-ioc](https://www.npmjs.com/package/typescript-ioc) in order to construct your controller with its dependencies.
-Not IOC packages are included with this one, so refer to your vendor for documentation.
+No IOC packages are included with this one, so refer to your vendor for documentation.

 ```typescript
 import { APIGatewayProxyEvent, APIGatewayProxyResult } from 'aws-lambda';